 College Level Examination Program (CLEP) exams include a variety of subject areas.
 The Reserve Desk in the Boise State library has the following study guides:

 - Cracking The CLEP (LB2353.68.C731997)

 All credit for CLEP tests is granted based on the score recommended by the American Council on Education (ACE).
 The CLEP tests are given in Room 115 of the Academic Career Services Building at 1464 University Drive.
 For the times and cost of the test call 426-2762.
 An appointment must be made to take the test.
 It takes 2 to 3 weeks for the test results to be sent to the Registrar’s Office.
-Credit for CLEP exams will be recorded on the Boise State transcript, with a grade of “Pass,” when the student is currently enrolled at Boise State University.
+Credit for CLEP exams will be recorded on the Boise State transcript, with a grade of “Pass,” after the 10th day of the student’s first term enrolled at Boise State University.
 CLEP tests cannot be used to repeat a class already completed.
 If the score is too low, no entry is made on the transcript.
 According to CLEP policy, the test can be retaken in 6 months.
 For CLEP exams that have already been taken, a transcript can be requested by writing: